Bibars Natcho

-Bibars Natcho (ביברס נאתכו, Пыйпэрыс Натхъо; born 18 February 1988) is an Israeli professional footballer who plays as a midfielder for Serbian club Partizan.
+Bibars Natcho (ביברס נאתכו, Натхъо Бибэрс; born 18 February 1988) is an Israeli retired professional footballer who played as a midfielder.
 Natcho made his senior international debut for Israel in 2010, after previously being capped by the under-17, under-19, and under-21 teams, and won 88 full caps.
-He also captained the side for several years until retiring from international football in 2023.

-Early and personal life
+Natcho became captain of the Israel national football team in 2018.
+He retired in 2026 at the age of 38.

+Biography

 Natcho was born in Kfar Kama, Israel, to a Circassian-Israeli Muslim family.
+His ancestors were deported from Circassia to Turkey; his grandfather emigrated from Turkey to mandatory Palestine.
 His father Akram Natkho served in the Israel Border Police (Magav), and died of cardiac arrest in 2008.
 His cousin, Circassian-Israeli basketball player Nili Natkho, died in 2004 in a car accident in northern Israel.
-Their grandfather emigrated from Turkey to Palestine.
 His younger cousin Amir Natkho joined CSKA in 2015 as well.
 His uncle, Amir's father, Adam Natkho is also a former footballer from Russia.

+Natcho adheres to Islam.
 He is married to Circassian-Israeli fashion designer Talia Ashmoz-Natcho, and together they have three children.
 His eldest son was born in 2012 and is named after Natcho's late father.

 On 8 July 2022, Natcho acquired Serbian citizenship.

 Club career

 Hapoel Tel Aviv

 Natcho joined Israeli club Hapoel Tel Aviv's youth team with fellow Israel youth international Ben Sahar, moving through the ranks up to the first team at the start of the 2006–07 season, winning the Israel State Cup during that season.
 Throughout the years, Natcho became an important player in Hapoel and in the Israeli national youth teams.
 Natcho made his Israeli Premier League debut coming on as a substitute against Maccabi Netanya on 18 November 2006.

 Natcho's first professional goal was against NK Široki Brijeg during the 2nd leg of the 2007–08 UEFA Cup second qualifying round at Bloomfield Stadium.
 After the arrival of Israeli coach Eli Guttman during the 2007–08 season, Natcho became a main part of the team, scoring his first league goal against Maccabi Petah Tikva F.C. on 9 February 2008.
 Natcho made a few impressive performances at the beginning of the 2009–10 UEFA Europa League helping Hapoel finish top of Group C, ending the European campaign drawing 0–0 on a raining evening and losing 0–3 away at the Central Stadium.